trisfaizal/Marketing-Site/src/_posts/2018-11-13-scheduled-maintenance.md

 image_featured: false
 ---

+The maintenance was a success and everything is back to normal.
+We will release a post mortom later this week.

+---

 Today at [5:00pm NZDT](https://everytimezone.com/#2018-11-13,-480,b8jj) CloudCannon will be set to a read-only state for 2 hours.
 This will mean the following:
 {: .present-before-paste}